I wasn’t lying when I said this Roasted Butternut Squash & Goat Cheese Penne was my new fave fall dish because it’s seriously beyond delicious.

 - ½ c crumbled goat cheese

-- 8-10 basil leaves, rolled and sliced into strips
+- 10 fresh basil leaves, rolled tightly and sliced into strips

-- ⅓ c candied pumpkin seeds (Pecans or walnuts would work also)
+- ⅓ c candied pumpkin seeds (I found these at Trader Joes, but candied pecans would work also)

 - Preheat oven to 425 degrees and line baking sheet with parchment paper.

 - Toss butternut squash with olive oil, salt, pepper, and garlic, and spread evenly onto parchment paper.

 - Roast for 25-35 minutes, until butternut squash is deliciously roasted and a toothpick inserts easily.

 - While the squash is roasting, heat oil in a large non-stick skillet over medium-high heat.
 When oil is hot, add onion, garlic, mushrooms, and bacon.
 Saute for 5-6 minutes, until bacon is cooked.